upday/upday.github.io/_posts/blog/2016-08-23-model-view-controller.md

 </picture>
 </center>

-So, this means that both the Controller and the View depend on the Model: the first to update the data, the latter to get the data.
+So, this means that both the Controller and the View depend on the Model: the Controller to update the data, the View to get the data.
 But, most important for the desktop and Web devs at that time: the Model was separated and could be tested independently of the UI.
 Several variants of MVC appeared.
 The best-known ones are related to whether the Model is passive or is actively notifying that it has changed.
 Here are more details:

 ### Passive Model

-In a passive Model version, the Controller is the only class that manipulates the Model.
+In the Passive Model version, the Controller is the only class that manipulates the Model.
 Based on the user's actions, the Controller has to modify the Model.
 After the Model has been updated, the Controller will notify the View that it also needs to update.
 At that point, the View will request the data from the Model.

 <center>